Thierry Small: International career

 Small has represented England at youth international level.
 He appeared as a second-half substitute for the under-17 side in a friendly against Watford under-23s in March 2021.
 He made his debut for England U18s on 7 June 2022, during a 3–2 victory over Austria in Croatia.
 This was the first of three games he played in a four-team mini-tournament that England won.
 On 10 November 2024, Small was called up to the under-20 squad.
 He made his debut for the U20s on 15 November 2024, during a 4–0 victory over Germany.
 On 29 August 2025, Small was called up to the under-21s for the first time.
 He made his England U21 debut as a substitute on 10 October 2025 during a 4–0 victory away to Moldova.

 Style of play

-Small is a powerful and pacey left-back with good ball-striking ability and stamina.
+Small is a left-back with good ball-striking ability and stamina.
 He can also play in central defence, right-back or on the left wing.